23 Things to do in the Lake District when it rains

 Penrith has the best swimming pool in the lakes, and while submerging yourself in water may seem like an odd contradiction as a rainy-day activity, it’s still a whole lot of fun and a great place to burn off some excess energy.
 There’s also a climbing wall on site too, if you really want to stay dry.

 There’s a number of other indoor climbing walls in the lakes.
 While bouldering has been growing in popularity in recent years, these climbing walls have been popular for even longer.
 Mixing rope climbing with bouldering walls and other activities you’ll find some great active fun at Ambleside Adventures, Kendall Wall and the Keswick Climbing Wall.
+Additionally, you can check out our guide on things to do in Ambleside.

 After climbing an indoor wall in Ambleside, why not kick back and watch a film or have a drink at the excellent 5 screen cinema and bar?
 The bar hosts jazz nights and other events too, so keep an eye on their events calendar.